Iowa Geocachers Organization - Bylaws

 Section 2.1.
 Classes of Members.
 The Corporation shall have three classes of members.
 The designation of each class and the qualifications and rights of the members of such class shall be as follows:

-2.1.2 Voting Member: Any Active Member in good standing who is at least 18 years of age and a resident of the State of Iowa.
-A non-resident may petition the IGO Board of Directors for Voting Member status.
-Such status may be granted at the discretion of the Board of Directors, so long as the applicant is otherwise eligible for Voting Member status.
+2.1.2.
+Active Member: Any Basic Member who is active in the organization.
+Active shall be defined as having logged or hidden at least one cache in the state of Iowa in the past two years.
+This level of membership includes voting rights in the organization.
+Active Members shall be at least 18 years of age and a resident of the State of Iowa.
+A non-resident may petition the IGO Board of Directors for Active Member status using the online form at the IGO website.
+Such status may be granted at the discretion of the Board of Directors, so long as the applicant is otherwise eligible for Active Member status.
+The Board of Directors reserves the right to remove Active Member status from any member.

-2.1.3 Supporting Member: Any Voting Member who supports the charitable purposes of the Organization by voluntarily contributing $10.00 or more to IGO, per annum.
+2.1.3.
+Supporting Member: Any Basic Member who supports the charitable purpose of the organization by voluntarily contributing $10.00 or more to IGO, per annum.
 Renewal payments should be made prior to renewal date.
 New memberships and renewals can be made by cash or check to the Treasurer or by credit card through the IGO Store.
+Supporting Member status does not automatically earn Active Member status.

 2.1.4 Other classes may be defined by resolution of the Board of Directors and shall lead to formal amendment of these Bylaws.

 Section 2.2.
 Voting Rights.
-Each member of the Voting and Supporting membership classes shall have one vote on each matter submitted to a vote of the members.
-Members of the Active membership class shall have no voting rights.
+Each member of the Active membership class shall have one vote on each matter submitted to a vote of the members.
+Members of the Basic membership class shall have no voting rights.

 Section 2.3.
 Expulsion, Suspension or Termination of Membership.
 The Board of Directors, by affirmative vote of a simple majority of all of the members of the board, may expel, suspend or terminate a member for cause after providing not less than fifteen (15) days notice to the member of the proposed expulsion, suspension, or termination and reasons therefore and an opportunity for a hearing.